 What the Federal Government Actually Bought

 The site is a 418,400-square-foot vacant industrial warehouse near Dysart Road and Waddell Road in Surprise.
 The federal government purchased the warehouse for approximately $70 million on January 23, 2026.
-Renovation and operations contracts have been reported at approximately $300 million, with some reporting citing $313 million.
+The complaint shows a renovation and operations contract of $313,357,612.46 awarded to GardaWorld Federal Services LLC.

 Initial federal plans referenced up to 1,500 detainees at any given time.
 Operator plans later in 2026 referenced approximately 550 beds.
-Internal DHS planning documents released by U.S. Representative Paul Gosar in February 2026 suggested broader scenarios up to 7,000 to 10,000 detainees for longer stays.
-The mismatch between the federal-purchase scale, the operator’s lower stated capacity, and the leaked DHS planning documents is part of the AG’s transparency concern.
+KJZZ has reported that internal DHS planning documents released by U.S. Representative Paul Gosar in February 2026 pointed to broader scenarios, though those figures aren’t confirmable in a primary DHS document.
+The mismatch between the federal-purchase scale and the operator’s lower stated capacity is part of the AG’s transparency concern.

 Three Sister-State Suits Already on File